Intro, Data Modeling, Databases | Prisma's Data Guide

 Database tools

-Tools dedicated to improving your interactions with databases.Top 11 Node.js ORMs, Query Builders & Database Libraries in 2021Top 8 TypeScript ORMs, Query Builders, & Database Libraries: Evaluating Type Safety
+Tools dedicated to improving your interactions with databases.Top 11 Node.js ORMs, query builders & database libraries in 2022Top 8 TypeScript ORMs, query builders, & database libraries: evaluating type safetyWhat is connection pooling and how does it work?

 Managing databases